Tantalus Range Mountaineering

 Local, Remote, Epic Alpine

 The Tantalus Range is the most convenient, stacked, beautiful mountaineering destination on the coast of BC.
 With ample snow and rock routes close to the hut, this area is truly the pinnacle of mountaineering in the Sea to Sky area.

 There are 2 areas in the range: Lake Lovely Water, where the Tantalus Hut is located, and the higher alpine area where the Haberl Hut is located.

-The climbing around the Tantalus hut is non glaciated and more scrambling than technical climbing.
-The Haberl hut is surrounded by glaciers and all the routes involve snow/ice climbing and more technical rock.
+The climbing around the Tantalus hut is non-glaciated and more scrambling than technical climbing.
+Glaciers surround the Haberl hut, and all the routes involve snow/ice climbing and more technical rock.
 We almost exclusively climb out of the Haberl Hut.

 Starting point: Squamish, BC.

 Summit Elevation: 2678M (8786ft)

 Season: June 1 - October 1

 July 10 - 12$1565

 Contact us for custom dates, duration and itineraries